gpiozero/gpiozero/docs/remote_gpio.rst

     sudo pigpiod

+To only allow connections from a specific IP address, use the ``-n`` flag.
+For
+example:

+    sudo pigpiod -n localhost # allow localhost only sudo pigpiod -n 192.168.1.65 # allow 192.168.1.65 only sudo pigpiod -n localhost -n 192.168.1.65 # allow localhost and 192.168.1.65 only

 You will need to launch the pigpio daemon every time you wish to use this feature.
 To automate running the daemon at boot time: